WATCH: BR mayor announces establishment of Commission on Racial Equity and Inclusion

 -Government Entities

-The Executive Order will be effective on June 12, 2020, and will be in effect for 90 days.
+The Executive Order will be effective on June 12, 2020, and will be in effect for one year.

 Residents interested in participating in the Mayor’s Commission on Racial Equity and Inclusion are invited to apply at brla.gov/equitycommission.